First published in The Irish Times March 15, 2012

 For an explanation as to why people should wear shamrock on St Patrick’s day, we have to wait another 50 years, and an account by another English man, with the wonderful name of Caleb Threlkeld.

-Threlkeld was a Dissenting minister and medical doctor from Cumberland, who had come to Dublin in 1713 to a parish in theLiberties.
-Today, he is best remembered for compiling the first account of Irish native plants.
-His Synopsis Stirpium Hibernicarum, or “A Short Treatise of Native Plants”, was published in 1726, and helpfully includes each plant’s English, Latin and Irish name, as well as any medicinal uses and interesting anecdotes.
+Threlkeld was a Dissenting minister and doctor from Cumberland, who came in 1713 to a parish in the Dublin Liberties, and went on to compile the first book about Irish plants.
+His Synopsis Stirpium Hibernicarum, or A Short Treatise of Native Plants, was published in 1726, and helpfully includes each plant’s English, Latin, and Irish name, as well as medicinal uses and interesting anecdotes.

 Excess in liquor & debauchery